 They have the opportunity to tour Panama's premier medical research facility and they visit with public health officials to learn about the history of and current status of the health care system in Panama.
 Residents also spend several days at a more rural hospital, and finally travel to a remote location and do outreach medical care among the indigenous people.
 Thus, the residents gain exposure to and education about all levels of the medical system within this developing country.
 In addition to the medical components of the trip, there are several cultural experiences such as a day trip through the rainforest with the Embera Indians, a guided tour of the old city, a visit to a Panamanian coffee plantation, and a visit to the Panama Canal.

-We are currently developing other multi-disciplinary experiences at additional international sites.
+We are currently offering this experience every other year and are developing other multi-disciplinary experiences at additional international sites.

 Previous program participants say this about their Panama experience..